Institutional Effectiveness (IE)

 Resource allocation ensures that the College deploys its resources (people, money, space, technology, and equipment) to effectively achieve the College’s goals, priorities, and plans.

-UCC identified thirteen institutional indicators to inform the campus and community of key metrics associated with fulfilling the College’s mission.
-The UCC 2018-2021 Strategic Plan is aligned with the institutional indicators.
+UCC identified eleven institutional indicators as key metrics used to measure successful mission fulfillment.
+The UCC 2018-2023 Strategic Plan is aligned with the institutional indicators.

 Mission Fulfillment and Institutional Effectiveness Annual Report